 - Potentially improve pricing

-That can be especially useful if you are already stretching on debt ratio or need flexibility with appraisal or documentation.
+Especially useful if you're already stretching on debt ratio or need flexibility with appraisal or documentation.

 It may be worth it when: